 Rule #9 Evolve your culture

 Culture is important for the success of your business and Blitzscaling efforts.
-If you have a weak culture, your organization could break apart.
+If you have a weak workplace culture, your organization could break apart.

 Mark Zuckerberg’s motto at Facebook was “move fast and break things”, which gives you a sense of the culture at Facebook, one of not being afraid of trying new things.